Trevrosa/partsinstall/README.md

   <DESTINATION>  Destination of install [env: pinst_destination=]

 Options:
-  -S, --no-shortcut     Do not create start menu shortcuts -F, --no-flatten      Do not flatten installed directories -y, --no-interaction  Assume answer that continues execution without interaction on all prompts -h, --help            Print help
+  -w, --working-dir <WORKING_DIR>  Working directory the tool will use -S, --no-shortcut                Do not create start menu shortcuts -F, --no-flatten                 Do not flatten installed directories -y, --no-interaction             Assume answer that continues execution without interaction on all prompts -h, --help                       Print help
   -V, --version                    Print version
 ```